tocchan/guildhall/sdst/README.md

 - [ ] Units are rendered correctly with given art assets
     - [ ] Should support at least *walk* and *idle* animations.
 - [ ] Both *peon* and *warrior* units are defined
-- [ ] Be able to `spawn unit` which will spawn a unit where the user is looking
+- [ ] Be able to `spawn unit` which will spawn a unit at cursor location
 - [ ] Units no long self-intersect (will push off each other)
 - [ ] User can select and issue commands to multiple units at once
 - [ ] User can queue up tasks on units by holding shift